 - motivated self-starter

-Also, many freelancers want to offer a range of health writing services but don’t have practical experience in all areas: It is possible to take on new projects if you don’t have direct work experience.
+Also, many freelancers want to offer a range of health writing services but don’t have practical experience in all areas: It is possible to get freelance work without direct experience.

 Making sure you gather your requirements effectively before you start writing will be an essential part of your project management process.